TanStack/react-charts/docs/src/pages/docs/api.md

 React Charts uses axes to configure a fair amount of the chart.
 Axes handle many things like:

 - Accessing chart values from your series' `Datum`s
-- Positioning your axis on the grid
+- Optionally positioning your axis on the grid
-- Configuring the scale type for your axis
+- Optionsally configuring the scale type for your axis
-- Configuring the element type for series that are tied to your axis
+- Optionsally configuring the element type for series that are tied to your axis

 To date, we have the following scale types available: